prestonharberts/bib/Bible/isa21.md

 ###### ¶ 11
 > This is an oracle about Dumah:
 > Someone calls to me from Seir,
->  “ Watchman, what is left of the night?
+> “Watchman, what is left of the night?
->  “ Watchman, what is left of the night?”
+> “Watchman, what is left of the night?”
 ###### 12
 > The watchman replies,
->  “ Morning is coming, but then night.
+> “Morning is coming, but then night.
->  “ If you want to ask, ask;
+> “If you want to ask, ask;
->  “ Come back again.”
+> “Come back again.”
 ## The Lord Will Judge Arabia
 ###### ¶ 13
 > This is an oracle about Arabia: